 Eastern Garter Snake (Thamnophis Sirtalis Sirtalis)

-The Eastern garter snake is another one that is not poisonous.
+The Eastern garter snake is another one that is not venomous.
 It gets its name from the stripes that run down its body.
 These snakes can grow between 2 and 4 feet long and are usually brown or green.